Trinity Leeds: Background

 Since around 2000 plans were made to redevelop the adjacent Trinity and Burton Arcades, a largely run down shopping precinct which opened in 1973, into a modern shopping centre using designs by the late Enric Miralles under the name Trinity Quarter.
 However this had been long delayed because of arguments regarding planning between the then owners of both centres Universities Superannuation Scheme (USS), owner of the Trinity and Burton arcades, and Topps Estates, owner of the Leeds Shopping Plaza.

-However, following the sale of Topps Estates to Land Securities in 2003, and the change in ownership of the Trinity and Burton Arcades to Caddick Group, and the granting of a Compulsory purchase order by Leeds City Council, the process of constructing the centre could commence.
+However, following the sale of Topps Estates to Land Securities in 2003, and the change in ownership of the Trinity and Burton Arcades to Caddick Group, and the granting of a compulsory purchase order by Leeds City Council, the process of constructing the centre could commence.

 The development was a combination of several older developments including Leeds Shopping Plaza, which has been rebranded and remodelled as Trinity West.
 It was built as an independent shopping centre surrounded by the streets of Bond Street, Albion Street, Boar Lane and Lower Basinghall Street.
 It opened in 1977 as the Bond Street Centre on a site formerly occupied by Victorian-era buildings and was refurbished in 1996 which included giving the centre its present name, expanding the trading area to 25000 m2.

 The new-build part of Trinity, Trinity East, was formerly occupied by the Trinity & Burton Arcades, a 1970s development which included both open air and covered parts.

 Construction

 Extensive preparation works were required, including the demolition of the previous development and frontages on Briggate, Albion Street and Boar Lane.
-Site clearance was complete by 2008, but development was delayed due to the 2007–2012 Global Financial Crisis, but recommenced in 2010.
+Site clearance was complete by 2008.
+Development was delayed due to the Great Recession, but recommenced in 2010.
 Contractor Laing O'Rourke estimates that over 1000 construction workers worked on Trinity Leeds.

 Initial construction started at Trinity East, where four tower cranes were used in its construction.
 Redevelopment of the Topshop/Topman store commenced in February 2012 after Topman and Topshop moved to temporary stores elsewhere in the city and was completed in October 2012.

 A 3716 m2 glass dome is the centrepiece of Trinity East.
 Designed by SKM Anthony Hunts, its 1902 glass panels rise 30.5 m above street level.
 The dome is built on a steel framework, and during construction was supported on an immense scaffold structure, which when removed in early 2012 resulted in the dome sinking 20mm.
 The dome is large enough to fit the Leeds Corn Exchange under it.

 Major works started at Trinity West in 2011 to remodel the centre's interior.
 Boar Lane Bus Point closed to create a new pavement and external remodelling involved removing cladding.
 A tower crane facilitated upward extensions to accommodate the flagship Primark store.
 Proposals were revealed for a media screen on the exterior of Trinity West.